 I’ve tried looking at the research literature about label placement a few times in the past, but it’s quite extensive and a bit intimidating.
 I haven’t seen any clear overview anywhere of what the trade-offs are involved with different techniques (e.g. speed, quality, flexibility, …).

-I’ve noticed that like myself e.g. @mike often makes interactive or animated diagrams of geometric algorithms without labels – is that a stylistic preference or is it just the most convenient choice when there’s no drop-in label library?
+I’ve noticed that like myself e.g. @mbostock often makes interactive or animated diagrams of geometric algorithms without labels – is that a stylistic preference or is it just the most convenient choice when there’s no drop-in label library?

 Maybe folks who have worked on cartography have some ideas?

 It’s a hard problem in general, but there are a few heuristic approaches that sometimes work well in practice.
 One is using a force layout for decollision with a bounding box constraint, such as the one implemented here.
 Another approach is to label some of the points using a Voronoi diagram like in the notebook in the reply above.

 Automatic label placement is a relevant article on Wikipedia.